cs-4241-2023/a4-components/README.md

 ## Your Web Application Title

-your hosting link e.g. http://a4-charlieroberts.glitch.me
+your hosting link e.g. https://a4.glyph.lol/

-I MADE REACT AND VITE-EXPRESS RAAAAAAAÁ
+I MADE REACT AND VITE-EXPRESS

+AND ITS SELF HOSTED RAAAAAAAAAAAAAAASAASASASBADHJKGSFKJHDGKFSHDFKHJSFGJLSFJHF.